 We offer an Extended Fall Share for 4 extra weeks in October for $140.
 There will be 8-12 items each week, which may include a variety of Cooking Greens (kale, collards, tatsoi, spinach), Salad Greens (baby lettuce, arugula, spicy greens mix), Brassicas (Brussels sprouts, cauliflower, broccoli, cabbage, kohlrabi), Roots (potatoes, carrots, radishes, beets, rutabaga, celery root, turnips), Fruiting Veggies (winter squash, tomatoes, peppers, mushrooms, dried beans), and Alliums (garlic, onions).
 You will receive a weekly newsletter by email at the beginning of each week describing your share items, cooking and storage tips, important dates, helpful hints, recipes, and feature articles from the farmers.
 See other sections of the website for more details about this share including pick up days, locations, and times.
 Watch for the specific dates when registration opens on our Events Calendar.

 Entice your soul with a Solstice Share from Tantre Farm to be picked up on a Saturday in mid December!
 If you would like to offer the perfect gift for the person, who has everything, why not try a Solstice Share for around $85 (specific cost will be determined closer to the start of the season).
-This share is in honor of celebrating the longest night of the year and the beginning of the countdown for summer with pick up at the Washtenaw Food Hub from 9 AM – noon or Tantre Farm from 2 PM – 5 PM, or at Pure Pastures from 9 AM until 7 PM.
+This mid December share is in honor of celebrating the longest night of the year and the beginning of the countdown for summer with pick up at the Washtenaw Food Hub from 9 AM – Noon, Tantre Farm from 2 PM – 5 PM, or at Pure Pastures from 9 AM until 7 PM.